 Historians have wondered, and still do, how it is possible that despite the nearly total depopulation of the Frisian territory, the name Frisia survived, and even was adopted by the new settlers from more to the east and from southern Scandinavia.
 Well, the reason is: because of what the name meant.
 It was a badge of honor.
 The word ‘frisia’ might have derived from the Old-Germanic word frīsijōz and frijaz.
 This meant something like ‘the free’ or ‘the unbound’ and ‘the brotherly’ (Renswoude, 2012).
 No name could be more fitting for the new colonists repopulating the tidal marshlands again in the second quarter of the fifth century: the land of the free.
 It was after all still in a time when pirating was still a vivid part of the region.
 Avast!
 Frisia, the free land of freebooters, where the ocean meets the sand.

 Despite the fact the heydays of piracy at the southern coast of the North Seas were over at the start of the sixth century, it remained a weak spot for the region.
-From Adam of Bremen’s Gesta Hammaburgensis ecclesiae pontificum ‘Deeds of bishops of Hamburg church’ we known Frisian capers operated from the mouth of the river Weser.
+From Adam of Bremen’s Gesta Hammaburgensis ecclesiae pontificum ‘Deeds of bishops of Hamburg church’ we known Frisian capers operated from the mouth of the River Weser.
 The territory of the Chauci pirates in Roman times.
 Want to know more of these lying pirates? check out our blog post Sailors ecaped from Cyclops.
-By the way, the word ‘caper’ is derived from the Old Frisian word kopia which means ‘to buy’.
+By the way, the word ‘caper’ is maybe derived from the Old Frisian word kopia which means ‘to buy’.
 That is also a way of putting it!
+And, it did not stop after the Middle Ages.
+Piracy alias privateering, became an essential part of the rebellion and of warfare of the Dutch Republic during the sixteenth, seventeenth and eigtheenth centuries.
+It was piracy in the Wadden Sea archipelago that fullfilled a prominent role in all this.
+Read our post Yet another wayward archipelago te learn more.

 Pier Gerlofs Donia – A last pirate who must be mentioned, is Greate Pier.
 His actual name was Pier Gerlofs Donia and his nickname Kruis der Hollanders ‘Cross of the Dutchmen’.
 He originated from the village of Kimswerd, province Friesland.
 Legend has it he was really tall and big.
 His alleged sword of more than two meters is kept in the Fries Museum.
 He received his nickname for terrorizing the Zuyderzee or Southern Sea in the period 1515-1520.
 Greate Pier, also Grutte Pier, is known too from his Biblical-inspired acid test to identify possible spies of his nemesis the Count of Holland, namely the so-called shibboleth “bûter brea en griene tsiis, wa’t dat net size kin, is gjin oprjochte Fries” (butter, bread and green cheese, who cannot say that, is not an upright Frisian).
 Today, the Frisians mostly call him, euphemistically, a freedom fighter.
 It is this year (2020) he died five centuries ago and being commemorated with a movie as a hero.